csteyn/Covid19_CSteyn/README.md

 ### Python

 Plotly Dash was used for the Dashboard and was deployed using Google App Engin.
+Please see the link here: https://southafrica-covid-19-csteyn.nw.r.appspot.com/